henry-azer/facetcher-deep-learning/README.md

 - Smoothness Constraint: The final component of the network is a smoothness constraint, which is used to promote smooth transitions between neighboring pixels in the generated image.
 This constraint helps to eliminate artifacts and other visual imperfections in the output.

-# Contribution

-Henry Azer made a valuable contribution to the project by cleaning up the original code and fixing some issues.
-By doing so, Henry likely improved the readability, maintainability, and overall quality of the codebase.
-This type of contribution can be particularly valuable in large or complex projects, where code can become difficult to read and understand over time.

 # Citation

 ```